-Trusts can be used for many reasons- to restrict your minor child’s access to money until set ages that you determine, to be the secondary beneficiary on a life insurance policy, to plan for estate taxes, to hold money for a special needs child or person who is on governmental benefits, such as Medicaid, and more.
+Trusts have a variety of uses: to restrict a minor child’s access to money until set ages that you determine; to be the secondary beneficiary on a life insurance policy; to plan for estate taxes; to hold money for a special needs child or person who is on governmental benefits, such as Medicaid, and other needs.

-There are three parties to a trust- the settlor, trustee, and beneficiary.
+Three parties exist in a trust — the settlor, the trustee, and the beneficiary.
 The settlor is the one who owns the assets and sets up the trust.
-The Trustee is the person who gets the assets from the settlor so that the trustee can hold the assets on behalf of the beneficiary.
+The trustee is the person who receives the assets from the settlor and hold those assets on behalf of the beneficiary.
 The beneficiary is who receives the benefit from the trust assets.